Iñaki Goirizelaia

-President of the University of the Basque Country (2009–2017)
+Presidency of the University of the Basque Country

 He was elected as President of the University of the Basque Country on December 4, 2008.
 He was reelected in December 2012 as an unopposed candidate.
 So far, he is the only professor to complete two terms as the university's president.

 Despite his position in times of serious economic crisis, he achieved important milestones in teaching infrastructures, research, education and use of the Basque language in the university.
 At the end of his second term, when he left the office of President of the University of the Basque Country, he asked political representatives for a new Law of the Basque University System that provides more autonomy to the University of the Basque Country to manage it and guarantees public funding.

 After his two terms were completed, he was replaced by the new elected president Nekane Balluerka.

 Starting in 2007 he worked actively in the attainment of the .eus Internet domain.
 He is a member of the .eus Foundation which was created, once ICANN (Internet Corporation for Assigned Names and Numbers) approved .eus domain, to promote and provide the backbone to the Basque language and culture community in Internet.
 At the beginning of 2017 he was elected president of .eus Foundation replacing Joan Mari Torrealdai.

 He is a Basque traditional folk dancer and in some academic events, in addition to the word, he used dance to convey his messages.
 He is currently the director of the Amilotx Folk Dance group (Mungia, Basque Country).